Book Reviews

 I usually don’t add spoilers to my reviews, but in this case I felt the need to mention my absolute favorite part of this book.
 Which was the moment when Kiko for the first time realizes that beauty doesn’t have to fit into her mother’s understanding of it and that it has nothing to do with race.

-It happened in the moment when Kiko for the first time in her life found herself surrounded by a large group of Asian and half Asian people who all looked similar to her.
+It happened at the moment when Kiko for the first time in her life found herself surrounded by a large group of Asian and half-Asian people who all looked similar to her.
 And she realized they were all beautiful.

 I just thought that that part was done so well.
 What a perfect way to learn such an important message.